 - any criminal activity or act of violence by the defendant

 - if the defendant has gone through proper counselling

 Removing a restraining order is not an easy task.
 It requires more than just a mutual understanding between the two parties involved.
 You will need expert legal advice to present your case and appeal for removal of the restraining order NJ.

 Our firm specializes in all areas of family law relating to children, child support and custody.
 Your situation and your case are important to us.
-For questions about your particular case, please call and schedule a free consultation with one of our attorneys.
+For questions about your particular case, please call and schedule a confidential consultation with one of our attorneys.